Dayton STEM Middle & High School

 Awards: Cincinnati Design Awards - Honor Award, Built Work

-When Dayton Regional STEM School required an innovative, flexible environment for students, they called upon SHP – and we delivered.
-The design transformed what used to be a big-box store into a highly adaptable environment that includes science labs with support space, open, flexible break-out areas with comfortable seating, and 10,000sf of entirely flexible space.
+When the Dayton Regional STEM School required an innovative, flexible environment for its students, they called SHP.
+The resulting design transformed what used to be a big-box store into a highly adaptable environment that includes science labs with support space, open, flexible break-out areas with comfortable seating, and entirely flexible learning space.